florianeidner/isoident/README.md

 `$ ip link set up [CAN-DEVICE]`

-Errorlogging can be done by redirecting stderr to a file:
+Errorlogging can be done by redirecting stderr to a file.

 `$ ./isoident 2>isoident_err.log`

+Included is the "S54isoident" startscript, that can be copied to  /etc/init.d/.
+It sets the default locations to the  /media/disk/isoident/ folder.